immuntasir/immuntasir.github.io/_pages/about.md

 News
 ======
+- **October, 2023**: Our paper got accepted at the IEEE/CVF Winter Conference on Applications of Computer Vision (WACV).
+- **August, 2023**: Our team advanced to the finals of the Amazon Alexa Prize Taskbot Challenge 2.
+- **August, 2023**: Our [paper](https://doi.org/10.1145/3583780.3615485) got accepted at the 32nd ACM International Conference on Information and Knowledge Management (CIKM).
+- **May, 2023**: Started my internship at IBM Research.
-- **March, 2022**: Our [paper](https://www.science.org/doi/abs/10.1126/science.ade2420) got accepted in Science.
+- **March, 2023**: Our [paper](https://www.science.org/doi/abs/10.1126/science.ade2420) got accepted in Science.
-- **January, 2022**: Our team was selected to participate in [Alexa Prize TaskBot Challenge 2](https://www.amazon.science/alexa-prize/taskbot-challenge/ten-university-teams-selected-for-alexa-prize-taskbot-challenge-2).
+- **January, 2023**: Our team was selected to participate in [Alexa Prize TaskBot Challenge 2](https://www.amazon.science/alexa-prize/taskbot-challenge/ten-university-teams-selected-for-alexa-prize-taskbot-challenge-2).
 - **December, 2022**: I was awarded the Pratt Fellowship by the Department of Computer Science at Virginia Tech.
 - **October, 2022**: My [paper](https://ieeexplore.ieee.org/abstract/document/10020861) on Privacy-Preserving Data Sharing Framework was accepted to IEEE BigData 2022.
 - **May, 2022**: Started my internship at IBM Research.